port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/git/gitlab/examples.md

 GitLab allows the creation of tokens (bots) for automated tasks, which can be associated with groups or projects via access tokens.
 The `includeBotMembers` parameter is used to filter out bot members from the actual gitlab members.
-By default this parameter is set to false, as a result the integration will sync all members including bot members.
+By default, this parameter is set to `true`, which means the integration will sync actual and bot members.

 ```yaml
   - kind: group-with-members